In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 First, visit the dead link checker tool.
 Plug your resource page URL into the search box.
 Click the “single webpage” so that only that URL will be checked.
 Then click the “check” button.

 17 dead links in a single resource page.
 This is bad for Mashable.com or any site, so you’ll be doing the site owner a favor by suggesting a replacement for those links.

 Step #3: Contact the site owner or editor for the site, tell them about the broken link and suggest an alternative link – your own useful content page.

-If the recipient has even basic SEO knowledge, they’ll understand the implications and respond to you.
+If the recipient is even a little bit of an SEO expert, they’ll understand the implications and respond to you.

 You can model your email after this email template.
 Make it relevant to the site you’re targeting and send.

-When you get a positive response, then you can send your relevant and irresistible resource (blog post, article, guest post, YouTube video link, PDF report download link) that can be used to replace the dead link.
+When you get a positive response from the digital assistant or web page owner, then you can send your relevant and irresistible resource (blog post, article, guest post, YouTube video link, PDF report download link) that can be used to replace the dead link.

 You can take advantage of hundreds if not thousands of links that break every year on sites in your industry.